nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-Our target users are student currently enrolled in a university who,
+Our target users are students currently enrolled in a university who,

 * need to manage school projects
-* prefers using desktop apps over other types
+* prefer using desktop apps over other types
-* can type fast and prefers typing to mouse interactions
+* can type fast and prefer typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* are reasonably comfortable using CLI apps

 **Value proposition**:

 * Organise information by projects
-    * Unlike other similar applications, CoLAB organises our users' tasks by project rather than by weeks.
+    * Unlike other similar applications, CoLAB organises our users' tasks by project rather than by week.
 We believe this is better as students are likely already familiar with their weekly schedule.
 Grouping it by project allows us to give more emphasis to project tasks and deadlines rather than weekly recurring classes.

 * Minimalistic and Designed for Students
     * CoLAB is designed to be simple and clutter free.
 We only add features students are likely to use and use terms that are appropriate for students.
 This improves the user experience for students.